 Camaron Marvel Ochs, stage name CAM, is the more pop equivalent of Dolly Parton.
 She is beautiful and delicate all the while seeming bright and fun.
 ‘Forgetting You When I’m Alone’ was one of the biggest displays of CAM’s vocal ability and another emotion belter that brought tears to a lot of the eyes that were watching her.
 She included some covers in her set, always a good idea at festival performances, and plays the Miley Cyrus and Mark Ronson recent hit ‘Nothing Breaks Like a Heart’ and Dolly Parton’s ‘Jolene.’
 She mixes up the covers and looks like she has a lot of fun while performing them which is incredibly refreshing.
 She finishes with her biggest single to date ‘Burning House,’ a melancholy and moving track that was performed so beautifully that audience seemed to turn completely silent to take in the track’s beauty.

 And before anyone knew it, the night was arriving at its headliner Keith Urban.
-The New Zealand born singer song writer has reached superstar fame with his successful pop-rock country music, his leading roles as a judge on TV talent shows The Voice and The X Factor, and his marriage to the iconic Australian actress Nicole Kidman.
+The New Zealand born singer-songwriter has reached superstar fame with his successful pop-rock country music, his leading roles as a judge on TV talent shows The Voice and The X Factor, and his marriage to the iconic Australian actress Nicole Kidman.
 Urban has spoken about his troubles with addiction but his success is proof that he is a man who can triumph over adversity.
 As the week of C2C approached, it marked Urban’s first performance in the UK in over a decade and the crowd were ecstatic to see him.
 He headlined the London festival on the Friday before rapidly whizzing up to Glasgow.
-At the start of the set, there seems to be issues with the video monitors, which were just black screens, in an arena as big as the Hydro this is disastrous as it meant a huge percentage of fans were struggling him on the stage.
-This disruption didn’t last too long and eventually the screen kicked in and fans further away got the view they needed.
-Urban even, like Chase Rice, had a fan on stage with him but, unlike Rice, the interaction was pleasant and displayed Urban’s sense of humour in a kind hearted way.
-‘Parallel Line’ was sung and dedicated to Ed Sheeran, a definite highlight of the ninety minute set.
-As was the track ‘The Fighter,’ where Carrie Underwood was shown in video singing her elevating parts to the track.
+At the start of the set, there seem to be issued with the video monitors, which were just black screens, in an arena as big as the Hydro this is disastrous as it meant a huge percentage of fans were struggling him on the stage.
+This disruption didn’t last too long and eventually, the screen kicked in and fans further away got the view they needed.
+Urban even, like Chase Rice, had a fan on stage with him but, unlike Rice, the interaction was pleasant and displayed Urban’s sense of humour is a kind-hearted way.
+‘Parallel Line’ was sung and dedicated to Ed Sheeran, a definite highlight of the ninety-minute set.
+As was the track ‘The Fighter,’ where Carrie Underwood was shown in a video singing her elevating parts to the track.
 For banjo lovers, ‘Here Today (Gone Tomorrow)’ was where this unique instrument, which features heavily in Urban’s music, shone it’s brightest.
 To finish the set, confetti fell and left the crowd celebrating in their gratitude for the legend they had just witnessed.

-By third night of this country extravaganza, attendees seemed tired.
-Maybe alcohol consumption was a factor, maybe it was the Hydro’s greasy, over-priced food or maybe it was all the after parties; however, the fans still came ready to give everything they had left to finish this country spectacular in style.
+By the third night of this country extravaganza, attendees seemed tired.
+Maybe alcohol consumption was a factor, maybe it was the Hydro’s greasy, over-priced food or maybe it was all the after-parties; however, the fans still came ready to give everything they had left to finish this country spectacular in style.

-Lady Antebellum were the most commercially successful act to play the festival.
-With a whooping nine number one singles, they’re pop country style is beloved by people who don’t listen country music.
-They’re wholesome group who have done a lot of charity work, particularly to aid disadvantage children.
+Lady Antebellum was the most commercially successful act to play the festival.
+With a whopping nine number-one singles, their pop-country style is beloved by people who don’t listen to country music.
+They’re a wholesome group who have done a lot of charity work, particularly to aid disadvantage children.
 This was their second year headlining at C2C but with new music on the way, which they dipped into on the night, their performance was a must-see for fans.
 They opened with the huge singles ‘I Run to You’ and ‘Just a Kiss.’
 A standout of their performance was the epic cover of One Directioner Niall Horan’s song ‘Slow Hands’ where they were joined on stage by Carly Pearce and Hunter Hayes.
 It’s easy to see how the spirit comradery extend so effortlessly between fans when it feels so genuine between musicians.
 In their encore, they played their most popular track ‘Need You Now’ and the crowd was screaming in delight.
-Vocalist Hillary Scott and Charles Kelley killed it and Lady Antebellum proved that they are a force to be reckon with.
+Vocalist Hillary Scott and Charles Kelley killed it and Lady Antebellum proved that they are a force to be reckoned with.